lablup/backend.ai-docs-webui/docs/vfolder/vfolder.rst

 .. image:: model_card_description.png
    :alt: Model card description

-After clicking the button, you will see another modal that configures model card cloning.
+After clicking the button, another modal will appear which configures model card cloning.
-Input the folder name and set the permission as is (if you want to use it by yourself), and Click 'Clone' button below.
+Enter the folder name and set the permission as is (if you want to use it by yourself), and Click 'Clone' button below.

 .. image:: model_card_clone_dialog.png